 General Revenue and Expense Reporting.
 LPHA must complete an “Oregon Health Authority Public Health Division Expenditure and Revenue Report” located in Exhibit C of the Agreement.
 These reports must be submitted to OHA by the 25th of the month following the end of the first, second and third quarters, and no later than 50 calendar days following the end of the fourth quarter (or 12 month period).”

 Reporting Requirements.
-LPHA must submit the result of the Local Program Plan to DWSP and post information about the Local Program Plan on the LPHA’s website by .
+LPHA must submit the result of the Local Program Plan to DWSP and post information about the Local Program Plan on the LPHA’s website by the end of the project period.

 Preparing a final written report.
 LPHAs shall provide a written final report to DWSP that includes a summary of the project goals, objectives, activities and outcomes; and an evaluation of the project goals, including lessons learned, challenges and success stories within the context of your project.
 This written report must identify stakeholders and collaborations; and recommendations to improve future funding opportunities from the DWSP.
 DWSP will provide a final report template to the LPHA.